Ouro

 Routes

 Routes are the individual endpoints of a service.
-These represents a single HTTP endpoint of the underlying web API.
+Each route represents one HTTP endpoint of the underlying web API.

 Create a route